Compiling Sass, Less, and SCSS to CSS

 - To start creating a File Watcher, open the Settings/Preferences dialog box by choosing File Watchers under the Tools node.
 The File Watchers page that opens, shows the list of File Watchers that are already configured in the project. for Windows and Linux or for macOS on the main menu, and then click

 - Click the Add button or press Alt+Insert.
 Depending on the tool you are going to use, choose the appropriate predefined template from the pop-up list:

 - In the Program text box, specify the path to the compiler executable file or archive depending on the chosen predefined template.

 lessc.cmdfor Less If you installed the tool through the Node Package Manager, PhpStorm locates the required file itself at

 <node.js_home>/node_modules/bin/lessc.cmdand fills in the field automatically.
-Otherwise, type the path manually or click the Browse button and choose the file location in the dialog box that opens.
+Otherwise, type the path manually or click Browse and choose the file location in the dialog box that opens.

 If you installed the Sass and SCSS tools through Ruby, PhpStorm locates the required files itself at

 <ruby_home>/bin/scss.batrespectively and fills in the field automatically.
-Otherwise, type the path manually or click the Browse button and choose the file location in the dialog box that opens.
+Otherwise, type the path manually or click Browse and choose the file location in the dialog box that opens.

 - Proceed as described on page Using File Watchers.